wpilibsuite/allwpilib/design-docs/trajectories.md

 ## Non-Goals

 1. Replace tools like Choreo and PathPlanner.
-   This API is intended to be used by those tools, not to replace them.
+   The new Trajectory API is intended to be used by those tools, not to replace them.
+   We do not expect the external libraries to use our generation API, but they should be able to generate trajectories that extend our `Trajectory` class.
+2. Implement a full trajectory following system.
+   This document only describes the trajectory API and generator.

-## Design
+## Design: Trajectory API

+External libraries such as Choreo and PathPlanner should be able to generate trajectories that extend the `Trajectory` class presented here, to allow for users to add external trajectory generation algorithms without changing their trajectory *following* code.

 There are a few new classes that this API will use: